saud-learning-services/instructions-and-other-templates/terminal-basics.md

 > Note this will involve installing [Visual Studio Code](https://code.visualstudio.com/download) as well as [Git/Git Bash](https://git-scm.com/downloads) (which you may already have installed if you use Git or GitHub)

-In order to illustrate how terminal works, let's walk through an example use-case
+In order to illustrate how terminal works, let's walk through an example usecase

-### The task
+## Example Task Scenario

 1. Make a folder on the Desktop titled `My  Folder`
 2. Make a folder inside `My Folder` called `Contents`